• How to create invoices for your limited company

 You’ll likely have already agreed on payment terms upfront with your client before issuing their invoice.
 However, it’s still good practice to note the terms on the invoice itself as a solid reminder.

-As well as the due date, your payment terms should reference how you would like the client to pay, as well as your bank details so that they have all the information to hand to make the payment.
-It’s a good idea to offer a selection of payment methods for them to choose from, to help move the payment process along as swiftly as possible.
+In addition to the due date, your payment terms should reference how you would like the client to pay and your bank details so that they have all the information to make the payment.
+It’s a good idea to offer a selection of payment methods for them to choose from to help move the payment process along as swiftly as possible.

 Typical payment options may include bank transfer, PayPal, cash, cheque, debit, and credit card.

-For clients with a repeat purchase history, offering a direct debit option can be an efficient way to manage regular payments, giving both you and the customer peace of mind.
-You could include details of how to set this up within your payment terms.
+Offering a direct debit option can be an efficient way to manage regular payments for clients with a repeat purchase history, giving both you and the customer peace of mind.
+You could include details on setting this up within your payment terms.

 This section might also include the currency in which you deal if your company operates across borders.